-DEEPEND will investigate deep-pelagic communities on short-term (sub-generational) and long-term (evolutionary) timescales to appraise extant recovery and potential future recovery of these communities, using a suite of integrated approaches.
+DEEPEND is investigating deep-pelagic communities (0-1500 m depth) on short-term (sub-generational) and long-term (evolutionary) timescales to appraise extant recovery and future recovery of these communities from the Deepwater Horizon oil spill (DWHOS) using a suite of integrated approaches.
 These approaches include:

 1. a direct assessment of GoM deep-pelagic community structure, with simultaneous investigation of the physical and biological (including microbial) drivers of this structure, in order to document biodiversity and 'natural' variability;

 2. a time-series, 'hindcast', comparison of biophysical data from 2015-2017 (DEEPEND sampling) to 2010-2011 DWHOS data;

 3. an examination of differences in genetic diversity among key species; and

 4. an assessment of the extant and potential future consequences of the DWHOS on the shallow and deep-pelagic biota.

 Fishes are analyzed in Sutton's Oceanic Ecology lab at NSU's Guy Harvey Oceanographic Center.
 The ecological research in Sutton's lab investigates community ecology, trophic ecology, taxonomy/systemics, abundance/distribution, nearshore/offshore connectivity, depth zone connectivity, and pelagic/benthic connectivity.

 We collaborate with researchers at Nova Southeastern University, the University of South Florida, Florida International University, Texas A&M University at Galveston, the University of South Florida St. Petersburg, Florida Atlantic University, the U.S. Naval Research Laboratory, the National Systematics Laboratory, the San Antonio Zoo and Whale Times.